YanY-Henry/yany-henry.github.io/_pages/cv.md

   * Won the **Best Project Award 2023** among 58 undergraduate projects.
   * To design a natural language based lost-and-found system for the Hong Kong Airport.
   * Worked on accelerating the process of efficiently analysing multiple long videos using deep learning models and used React to build the front-end for the project.
   * Investigated multiple Zero-Shot Object Detection models as well as Nature Language Processing Models.
-Evaluateing different model capabilities based on our self-created airport datasets and diverse evaluation criteria.
+Evaluating different model capabilities based on our self-created airport datasets and diverse evaluation criteria.

 * **Traffic Characteristics Analysis of the Network** (April 2023 - June 2023)
   * Research Assistant to [Prof. Tong YANG](https://cs.pku.edu.cn/info/1176/3703.htm) ([Institute of Data Science and Enegineering](https://dse.pku.edu.cn){: .no-underline-black-link }@PKU).